DevPatel3547/AlgorithmicTradingModel/README.md

 ### How to Use

-1. **For Separate Files Implementation**: Follow the instructions provided in individual files.
-2. **For Combined Code**: If facing any issues with separate files, simply run the [`AlgorithmicTraderModel.py`](./AlgorithmicTraderModel.py) file in a Python environment that meets the requirements.
+1. **For Combined Code**:Simply run the `AlgorithmicTradingModel.py` file in a Python environment that meets the requirements.
+2. **For Separate Files Implementation**: If facing any issues with the combine file AlgorithmicTradingModel.py Simply run the main.py file from the AlgorithmicTrader folder
-3. **For Notebook Exploration**: Open the provided [Jupyter Lab Notebook](./your_notebook_name.ipynb) to see detailed testing and evaluation.
+3. **For Notebook Exploration**: Open the provided  to see detailed testing and evaluation.

 ### Requirements

-Make sure you have the required libraries and packages installed.
-Refer to the [`requirements.txt`](./requirements.txt) file for detailed information.
+Make sure you have the required libraries and packages installed. python3 pip
+*pip install pandas numpy yfinance scikit-learn matplotlib tensorflow keras* pandas numpy yfinance scikit-learn matplotlib tensorflow keras

 ## Support

 For any additional help or clarification, please open an issue or contact the maintainers directly.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE.md](./LICENSE.md) file for details.